atbcb/usab-uswds/_pages/about/policy/p-accessibility.md

 ### Related Policies and Procedues

 - Information about our [reasonable accommodations procedures]({{site.baserurl}}/about/policy/ra.html) for Federal employees and job applicants.
-- USAB has [other organizational policies]({{site.baseurl}}about/policy/) and procedures, some of which relate to digital accessibility.
+- USAB has [other organizational policies]({{site.baseurl}}/about/policy/) and procedures which relate to digital accessibility.
-- Instead of calling, you may use [telecommunications relay service](https://www.fcc.gov/consumers/guides/711-telecommunications-relay-service) (TRS) by dialing 711 from any TTY or voice telephone.
+- Instead of making a voice call, one may use [telecommunications relay service](https://www.fcc.gov/consumers/guides/711-telecommunications-relay-service) (TRS) by dialing 711 from any TTY or voice telephone within the continental United States.

 ### Architectural Barriers Act of 1968 (42 U.S.C. §§ 4151-57)